scuben/dory/README.md

-  dory config-file     # Write a default config file dory down            # Stop all dory services dory help [COMMAND]  # Describe available commands or one specific command dory pull            # Pull down the docker images that dory uses dory restart         # Stop and restart all dory services dory status          # Report status of the dory services
+  dory config-file     # Write a default config file dory down            # Stop all dory services dory help [COMMAND]  # Describe available commands or one specific command dory ip              # Grab the IPv4 address of a running dory service dory pull            # Pull down the docker images that dory uses dory restart         # Stop and restart all dory services dory status          # Report status of the dory services